810 Naval Air Squadron: Second World War (1939-1945)

-In April 1943, 810 squadron was re-equipped at RNAS Lee-on-Solent (HMS Daedalus), Hampshire, with twelve Fairey Barracuda Mk IIs, transforming into a TBR squadron.
+In April 1943, 810 squadron was re-equipped at RNAS Lee-on-Solent (HMS Daedalus), Hampshire, with twelve Fairey Barracuda Mk IIs, transforming into a Torpedo, Bomber, Reconnaissance (TBR) squadron.
 Following a period of work-up both ashore and aboard HMS Illustrious, operations commenced off the Norwegian coast in July, prior to their deployment to support the Salerno landings, Operation Avalanche.
 Upon returning to the United Kingdom, the squadron reassembled as a component of the 21st Naval TBR Wing in October, and subsequently embarked the next month for the Far East to join the Royal Navy's Eastern Fleet.
 Subsequent to the fleet's integration in March, a three-day operation referred to as Operation Initial was carried out in the Bay of Bengal to showcase military presence in the area and to support training for the Fleet.
 This was followed by another naval training exercise called Operation Diplomat.

 Following this, the squadron and wing engaged in active operations from April to July 1944.
 Operation Cockpit, which took place from 16 April to 19, involved air strikes executed by the Fleet Air Arm and United States Navy aircraft.
 These strikes targeted the harbor infrastructure, oil storage tanks, shipping vessels, aircraft, and facilities at Lho Nga airfield in Sabang, located on the island of Pulau Weh at the northern tip of Sumatra.
 Operation Councillor took place from June 10 to June 13 as a strategic initiative in the Indian Ocean, aimed at redirecting Japanese attention from American military operations in the Marianas Islands.
 Operation Pedal took place from June 19 to June 21 and included an airstrike initiated from aircraft carriers aimed at Japanese facilities located in Port Blair and several locations throughout the Andaman Islands in the Bay of Bengal.
 Finally, Operation Crimson, which took place from July 22 to 27, involved a coordinated naval bombardment and aerial attacks aimed at Japanese airfields situated in the Indonesian cities of Sabang, Lhoknga, and Kutaraja on the island of Sumatra.
 Aircraft launched from carriers were instrumental in incapacitating the airfields and providing air support for the forces involved in the bombardment.

 847 Squadron was integrated in June 1944, achieving a maximum strength of twenty-one aircraft, prior to disembarking at RNAS Wingfield (HMS Malagas), Cape Town, during the carrier's refitting process, however, the squadron returned to the UK aboard HMS Activiy.